Safety & Rules

 Go ahead and dress up however funny, funky, or silly you like, but make sure your costume doesn’t extend beyond your body or connect you with anyone else.

 Feel free to bring along your iPod and headphones, just keep the volume low enough that you can hear any instructions from course marshals.
-We will have more details as we finalize plans for on course bands and entertainment!
+Check out course entertainment here.